joshua-afk/joshua-afk/README.md

 ### Quick Peeks:

 - 🔭 Currently working on RoR, React, Node, & Flutter projects!
-  - Like, for real.
-I'm currently in commision with different projects.
 - 🌱 Currently learning Colemak-DH (100wpm now!)
+  - I've adjusted from 200 common english words to 5k.
+Currently at 75-80wpm.
-- 📚 Currently reading "You Don't Know JS", "The 5 AM Club", and "The Psychology of Money"
+- 📚 Currently reading "How to take smart notes"
-- 💬 Ask me about Keyboard, Coffee, Books, Manga/Anime, Life and other Random stuffs.
+- 💬 Ask me about Keyboard, Coffee, Books, Life and other Random stuffs.
-- 📫 How to reach me: email me at joshuaryan.velasquez.22@protonmail.com
+- 📫 How to reach me: email me at joshuaryan.velasquez.22@gmail.com
 - ⚡ Fun facts: A person who is always genuinely curious, clueless most of the time.
 Drinks Coffee "sometimes".

 ### Tools & Technologies: